andalyzer-labs/pocket-tcg-ranked-leaderboard-docs/docs/guides/commands.md

 *Behavior*:
 - Reads the attachment and OCRs it to extract season, points, placement, rank, and win streak.
 - Uses the detected season if present; otherwise falls back to the guild's current season.
-If neither is available, the command aborts and prompts an admin to set the season.
+If neither is available, the command aborts and prompts an admin to run `/admin_setseason`.
 - Saves the submission in SQLite and updates the in-memory leaderboard snapshot.
-- Sends you a recap of your latest stats and refreshes every tracked leaderboard message in the guild.
+- Sends you an ephemeral recap of your latest stats and refreshes every tracked leaderboard message in the guild.

-### `/history`

-Arguments:
-- `season` (optional): Defaults to the current season.

-Behavior:
-- Fetches your recent submissions for the chosen (or current) season.
-- Displays them as an ephemeral list including timestamp, rank, placement, and points.
-- If the stored rank is missing, the bot infers the rank from your points.

-Use this to quickly review your personal match history for the season.

 ### `/remove_last`
 *Arguments*: `season` (optional) — defaults to the current season.